frictionlessdata/tableschema-js/README.md

 - `headers (Integer/String[])` - data source headers (one of):
   - row number containing headers (`source` should contain headers rows)
   - array of headers (`source` should NOT contain headers rows)
-- `parseOptions (Object)` - Options o be used by CSV parser.
+- `parseOptions (Object)` - Options to be used by CSV parser.
 All options listed at http://csv.adaltas.com/parse/#parser-options
 - `(errors.TableSchemaError)` - raises any error occured in table creation process
 - `(Table)` - returns data table class instance